fightformanhood/fight-for-manhood-site/src/program.md

           <div class="name">Expose the Wound</div>
         </div>
         <div class="desc">
           Shame thrives in secrecy.
-We drag it into the light and break its authority.
+We pull the real story into the light, break agreements with hiding, and regain ground.
         </div>
       </div>